 core control processes (processus de contrôle de base) A functional area that groups 8 of the 14 safety and control areas (SCAs) within the CNSC SCA Framework: radiation protection, conventional health and safety, environmental protection, emergency management and fire protection, waste management, security, safeguards and non-proliferation, and packaging and transport.
 Other functional areas are "management" and "facility and equipment". core damage (dommage au cœur) Accident leading to significant fuel damage.
 For CANDU reactors, core damage is defined as extensive physical damage of the multiple fuel channels due to overheating leading to loss of core structural integrity. core damage frequency (fréquence des dommages au cœur) An expression of the likelihood that an accident could cause core damage. corium (corium) A lava-like molten mixture of portions of nuclear reactor core. corrective action (mesure corrective) Measure taken to eliminate the cause of a detected nonconformity or other undesirable situation to prevent recurrence.
-See also adaptive management. corrective maintenance (CM) (entretien correctif) Actions that, by means of repair, overhaul or replacement, restore the capability of a failed structure, system or component to perform its defined function within the given acceptance criteria. country of obligation (pays émetteur d'obligations) The country with which Canada has agreed to accept conditions on the use of the nuclear material received from that country.
+See also adaptive management. corrective maintenance (CM) (entretien correctif) Actions that, by means of repair, overhaul or replacement, restore the capability of a failed structure, system or component to perform its defined function within the given acceptance criteria. counterfeit item (article contrefait) An item that is intentionally manufactured or altered to imitate a product without the manufacturer or modifier having the legal right to do so. country of obligation (pays émetteur d'obligations) The country with which Canada has agreed to accept conditions on the use of the nuclear material received from that country.
 Note: The country of obligation is not necessarily the country of origin or of supply.
 The countries of obligation, origin and supply may all be different.
 For a given quantity of nuclear material, there may be a single country of obligation, multiple countries of obligation, or no foreign obligation.
-Material that has no specified obligations is referred to as unobligated. country of origin (pays d'origine) The country where specified nuclear material was mined.

-country of supply (pays du fournisseur)

-The country from which specified nuclear material was shipped prior to entering Canada.

-cranking mechanism (mécanisme à manivelle)

-See remote control.
+Material that has no specified obligations is referred to as unobligated. country of origin (pays d'origine) The country where specified nuclear material was mined. country of supply (pays du fournisseur) The country from which specified nuclear material was shipped prior to entering Canada. cranking mechanism (mécanisme à manivelle) See remote control.